 Women’s Health Research at Yale is funding the studies by Drs.
 Esterlis and Glazer in conjunction with the Yale Comprehensive Cancer Center.

 Women’s Health Research at Yale was founded in 1998 to address historic gender disparities in medical research by initiating and supporting innovative studies on women’s health and gender differences in health.
 Since inception, our center has awarded more than $4.4 million in annual pilot grants to more than 60 Yale investigators who have used their results to obtain nearly $50 million in new external grants to further their work – a testament to the strength of their research.

-This Article was submitted by Jennifer Taylor, on Tuesday, October 16, 2012.
+This article was submitted by Jennifer Taylor on October 16, 2012.